-Mya arenaria - Steamer clam
+Mya arenaria - Sand gaper / Soft shell clam

 SCIENTIFIC NAME

-Mya arenaria Linnaeus, 1758The softshell clam, or sand gaper, is native to the Atlantic coast of America, from Labrador to the state of North Carolina.
+Mya arenaria Linnaeus, 1758The softshell clam, or Sand gaper, is native to the Atlantic coast of America, from Labrador to the state of North Carolina.
 The current spreading in the Pacific Ocean along the coastline from California to Canada and in the south of Alaska is the result of intentional and unintentional introductions during the 20th century, combined with natural spread [2, 3].

 Originally, the softshell clam also occurred in Europe.
 Here, the species was present during the Pliocene (5.3 to 1.8 million years ago) but went locally extinct during the ice ages of the Pleistocene (1.8 million years to 11,500 years ago) [4].
 The species was reintroduced by humans to Europe during the Middle Ages.
 So, the species is regarded as a non-native species.